wirrockendigital/toolhub/docs/audio-split.md

 - **`--input`**: Path to the source audio file (absolute or relative to `/shared/audio/in`).
 - **`--output`**: (Optional) Subdirectory under `/shared/audio/out` for this run.
 Defaults to a timestamp directory.
 - Silence-specific flags (`--silence-seek`, `--silence-duration`, `--silence-threshold`, `--padding`) apply only when `--mode silence`.

+### 2.3.1 Audio Enhancement Options

+In addition to splitting modes, the script supports optional audio enhancement to improve transcription quality for ASR systems like Whisper:

+- `--enhance`
+  Preprocesses input audio by converting to mono, resampling to 16 kHz, setting bitrate to 64 k, and applying noise reduction filters (`highpass=f=100, lowpass=f=3000, afftdn`).
+This reduces background noise and improves clarity.

+- `--enhance-speech`
+  Preprocesses input audio by converting to mono, resampling to 16 kHz, setting bitrate to 64 k, and applying speech-focused filters (`highpass=f=80, lowpass=f=4000, equalizer=f=1000:width_type=o:width=2:g=6, afftdn`).
+This boosts voice frequencies and highlights speech.

+Both options optimize audio for automatic speech recognition by matching Whisper’s recommended input format and improving signal-to-noise ratio, leading to more accurate and reliable transcriptions.

 ### 2.4.
 Examples